brianmhess/DSESpark_day1/README.md

 states.write.format("org.apache.spark.sql.cassandra").options(Map( "table" -> "states", "keyspace" -> "bootcamp")).save()
 ```
     A) What was written to Cassandra?
+    B) Can you think of a way to do this all using Spark SQL?

 4) In CQLSH or DevCenter, run
 ```